|

 |||

-Billy Graham has featured an apocalyptic “Final Solution,” an idea given a
+Graham has featured an apocalyptic “Final Solution,” an idea given a very

-very ugly twist by Adolf Hitler but true to the meat-cleaver, judgmental
+ugly twist by Adolf Hitler but true to the meat-cleaver, judgmental spirit of

-apocalyptic “End of Days” had previously been wishful thinking, Hitler’s Nazis
+“End of Days” had previously been wishful thinking, Hitler’s Nazis revealed

 possible.
 With weapons of mass